Keyboard shortcuts

 Limitations

-The rectangle rule converges as \(O(h^2)\), making it the least accurate of the Newton-Cotes rules.
-Prefer Simpson’s rule for smooth integrands.
+The rectangle rule converges as \(O(h^2)\), making it the least accurate of the Newton-Cotes rules in this library.
+Prefer Simpson’s rule or Romberg’s method for smooth integrands.
+The rule is not suitable for functions with discontinuities or singularities inside \([a, b]\) without splitting the interval first.

 Trapezoidal rule